pgherveou/grunt-md5tag/README.md

 # grunt-md5tag

-> tag and replace references your prod file with md5 hash
+> tag and replace references to your prod file with md5 hash

 ## Getting Started
 This plugin requires Grunt `~0.4.1`